HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 Helpful articles:

-Before you start this article, you should have worked on the basics of soldering.
-You can find information on this in the following article.
+Before you start with this article, you should have dealt with the basics of soldering.
+You can find information about this in the following article.

 In the following list you will find all the tools you need to implement this article.